chainstack/docs/docs/glossary/service-node.md

 # Service node

-A read-only node automatically deployed with your consortium network to provide consortium services.
+A node deployed with your consortium network to provide network services.

 See also [Peer node](/glossary/peer-node).